ZhenHuangLab/MemXTerminator/wiki/docs/index.md

 ## Contact

-If you have any questions, please contact me: [zhen.victor.huang@gmail.com](mailto:zhen.victor.huang@gmail.com)
+If you have any questions, please feel free to contact me: [zhen.victor.huang@gmail.com](mailto:zhen.victor.huang@gmail.com)